Full Name: Fish ELISA Kit (Parvalbumin)

 Fish is a vital source of dietary protein and in many places it represent the main component of the diet, especially near coastal areas.
 However, allergy to fish is a prevalent cause for a large number of food allergic reactions.
 One of the major allergen is parvalbumin, this a 12 kDa protein and it is about 108 amino acids in length.
 Fish belongs to the class of animals known as cartilaginous fish and its protein is composed of caseins, globulins, myosins, actin and tropomyosin.
 The percentage of fat in the fish protein is about 1%.

 The following assay offers a highly sensitive detection method for fish that is based on the parvalbumin allergen.
 It can be used to quantify fish-residues present in soups, wine, crackers, surimi, sauces and many products used in the Asian culture.
 The abundant parvalbumin was one of the first food allergens to be isolated, crystallised and then identified on a molecular level.
 They are sarcoplasmatic muscle proteins which are highly water-soluble, well conserved and are resistant to extreme pH, denaturing agents and heat.

 Fish ELISA kit is designed for detecting quantitative levels of fish (in particular allergen parvalbumin) in many different foods (such as sauces, soups, crackers, wine, Asian food and surimi).
 This assay has a minimum analytical sensitivity limit of 1.4 ppm.

-The minimum detection sensitivity level of fish (parvalbumin allergen) using this fish ELISA kit was 1.4 ppm.
-The standard assay range for this kit is 4.0 – 100.0 ppm.
+The minimum detection sensitivity level of fish or parvalbumin allergen’s using current fish ELISA kit was 1.4 ppm.
+The standard range for this assay is 4.0 – 100.0 ppm.

 - Immunological cross-reactivity between four distant parvalbumins-Impact on allergen detection and diagnostics.
 Mol Immunol.
 (2015) 63 (2): 437-48.
 Sharp M.F., et al.